Half-Trek Criterion for Identifiability of Latent Variable Models: Computation

 Next, we give an algorithm to determine whether a graph $\Gl$ is LF-HTC-identifiable by iterating over all nodes $v \in V$ and solving \texttt{LF-HTC}$(\Gl,v)$ in each step.
 Moreover, when solving \texttt{LF-HTC}$(\Gl,v)$ for a specific node $v \in V$, we have to make sure that, for a possible solution $(Y,Z,H)$, each node $w \in Z \cup (Y \cap \htr_H(Z \cup \{v\}))$ was solved before.
 This intuition is formalized in Algorithm \ref{alg:check-lfhtc}.
 In Theorem \ref{thm:algo-correct} we prove that the algorithm correctly determines LF-HTC-identifiability.
+Our implementation of Algorithm \ref{alg:check-lfhtc} is included in the \texttt{R} package \texttt{SEMID} as of version 0.4.0 \citep{R, semid}, which is available on \texttt{CRAN}, the Comprehensive R Archive Network.

 \begin{thm} A latent-factor graph $\Gl = (V \cup \cL, D)$ is LF-HTC-identifiable if and only if Algorithm \ref{alg:check-lfhtc} returns ``yes''.
 If we only allow sets $H$ with $|H| \leq k$ in line $3$, then the algorithm has complexity at most $\mathcal{O}(|V|^{2+k} |\cL|^k (|V|+|\cL|+r)^3)$ where $r \leq |D_V|/2$ is the number of reciprocal edge pairs in $D_V$. \end{thm}